 Her excellent people and change management skills have helped TCS grow substantially in the geography.
-Under her leadership, TCS UK & Ireland has achieved the ‘Investor in People’ certification and retained the Gold status for the second time and awarded Britain’s Top Employers for five consecutive years.
+Under her leadership, TCS UK & Ireland has achieved the ‘Investor in People’ certification with Gold status and awarded Britain’s top employers by CRI for four consecutive years.

 Nupur’s focus as HR Director extends beyond the work force to the community.
 TCS in the UK achieved the platinum plus standard for its performance in Business in the Community (BitC) Corporate Responsibility Index.

-Prior to this role, Nupur was HR Head for TCS Mumbai with over 10,000 employees.
+Prior to this role, Nupur was HR Head for TCS Mumbai.
 She was responsible for driving performance oriented culture, establishing world class induction process, career and succession planning and employee engagement.